-- 1. ensure that candidates are informed of their centre assessed marks so that they may request a review of the centre's marking before marks are submitted to the awarding body. - inform candidates that they may request copies of materials (for example, a copy of their marked work, the relevant specification, the mark scheme and any other associated subjectspecific documents) to assist them in considering whether to request a review of the centre's marking of the assessment. - 3. having received a request for copies of materials, promptly make them available to the candidate within 2 working days.

-- 4. provide candidates with a further 2 working days following receipt by candidates of the copies of the materials, to allow them to review them and reach a decision. - 5.
+- 1. ensure that candidates are informed of their centre assessed marks so that they may request a review of the centre's marking before marks are submitted to the awarding body. - 2. inform candidates that they will need to explain on what grounds they wish to request a review of an internally assessed mark as a review will only focus on the quality of their work in meeting the published assessment criteria - inform candidates that they may request copies of materials (for example, a copy of their marked work, the relevant specification, the mark scheme and any other associated subjectspecific documents) to assist them in considering whether to request a review of the centre's marking of the assessment. - 4. having received a request for copies of materials, promptly make them available to the candidate (or for some marked assessment materials, such as art work and recordings, inform the candidate that the originals will be shared under supervised conditions) within 2 working days. - 5. provide candidates with a further 2 working days following receipt by candidates of the copies of the materials, to allow them to review them and reach a decision. - 6.
 Requests for reviews of marking must be made in writing to the Head of Department for the subject being appealed within 2 working days of receiving copies of the requested materials using the JCoSS Internal Appeals Form (Appendix 1).
-The fee of £50 is to be paid by tranbsfer into JCoSS bank acountA copy of the request for a review of marking should be handed to the Exams Officer at the same time that payment is made. - 6. allow 14 calendar days for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body's deadline. - 7. ensure that the review of marking is carried out by an assessor who has appropriate competence and has had no previous involvement in the assessment of that candidate. - 8. instruct the reviewer to ensure that the candidate's mark is consistent with the standard set by the centre. - 9.
-The candidate will be informed in writing of the outcome of the review of the centre's marking. - 10.
+The fee of £50 is to be paid by transfer into JCoSS bank account A copy of the request for a review of marking should be handed to the Exams Officer at the same time that payment is made. - 7. allow 14 calendar days for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body's deadline. - 8. ensure that the review of marking is carried out by an assessor who has appropriate competence and has had no previous involvement in the assessment of that candidate for the component in question and has no personal interest in the outcome of the review - 9. instruct the reviewer to ensure that the candidate's mark is consistent with the standard set by the centre. - 10.
+The candidate will be informed in writing of the outcome of the review of the centre's marking. - 11.
 The outcome of the review of the centre's marking will be made known to the Exams Officer and will be logged as an appeal.
 A written record will be kept and made available to the awarding body upon request (Appendix 2).